wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         -   Atomic design principles: we prefer atomic design principles for the design elements and styleguide.

-        -   Open source webfonts (i.e. not Typekit): Unless proprietary fonts are required by the brand or existing styleguide, use one source webfonts.
+        -   Open source webfonts (i.e. not Typekit): Unless proprietary fonts are required by the brand or existing styleguide, use open source webfonts.

         -   Drupal Layout Builder: use Layout Builder for layout and content cusotmization.